-Notwithstanding these material weaknesses, management has concluded that the condensed consolidated financial statements included in this quarterly report on Form 10-Q present fairly, in all material aspects, our financial position at the end of, and the results of operations and cash flows for, the periods presented in conformity with accounting principles generally accepted in the United States.
+Notwithstanding these material weaknesses, management has concluded that the condensed consolidated financial statements included in this quarterly report on Form 10-Q state fairly, in all material aspects, our financial position at the end of, and the results of operations and cash flows for, the periods stated in conformity with accounting principles generally accepted in the United States.
+Refer to Note 13.
+Revision of Prior Period Financial Statements for further details on adjustments made to our interim and annual financial statements.